3 No-fail Steps to Doubling a Pressure Cooker Recipe

 For soup and stew recipes, you can safely double the cooking liquid.
 And, you already knew that for steaming recipes, the liquid that goes in the bottom of the steamer basket doesn’t need to be doubled, right?

-But for other recipes it could be tricky.
-A reader tripled our pressure cooker bolognese sauce to lacklustre results.
-That’s because that recipe only requires enough liquid for the pressure cooker to reach pressure – so doubling or tripling the recipe would not change the liquid amount in that case.
+But for other recipes, it could be tricky.
+A reader tripled our pressure cooker bolognese sauce to lackluster results.
+That’s because that recipe only requires enough liquid for the pressure cooker to reach pressure – so doubling or tripling the recipe would mean tripling everything except for the cooking liquid in that case.
 Braises also fall in this “tricky” category because you don’t want to add so much liquid as to cover the meat or veg completely and boil it, instead.

 When in doubt, post a comment under the recipe that interests you and just ask if there are any adjustments to be made to double a pressure cooker recipe.
 We’re here to help!